Harlock123/ServerWatcher/README.md

 - Configure multiple servers with associated credential groups
 - Test SSH connectivity to all configured servers
+- **Individual server retest** - Retest button for each server to quickly verify a single connection
 - **Website monitoring** - Optional HTTP/HTTPS endpoint monitoring for each server
 - **Open in Browser** - Quick-launch button to open configured websites in system default browser
 - **Automatic IP resolution** - Displays resolved IP addresses next to hostnames